 CARLYLE LAKE – The U.S. Army Corps of Engineers at Carlyle Lake will be collecting used Christmas trees for the annual Christmas Tree Recycling Project.
 The Corps of Engineers, along with the Illinois Department of Natural Resources, uses these trees to provide effective and economical fish habitat at Carlyle Lake.

-Christmas trees can be donated through January 30, 2021 at the following locations: Plant Land (located on Old Route 50 east of Breese), Allen Branch Boat Ramp Parking Lot in Eldon Hazlet State Park, and the Little Prairie Nature Trail parking lot, located in the West Spillway at Carlyle Lake.
-All decorations, including garland and tinsel, must be removed.
-No artificial trees or wreath
+Christmas trees can be donated from December 26, 2019 through January 31, 2020 at the following locations: Plant Land (located on Old Route 50 east of Breese), Dam East High Water Boat Ramp, and the Little Prairie Nature Trail parking lot, located in the West Spillway at Carlyle Lake.

 Every spring, volunteers from various conservation minded organizations and clubs donate their time to help submerge the trees in the lake as fish shelters.
 These fish shelters provide breeding areas, resting places, and protection.
 They give young fish much needed living spaces where they can feed on plankton and avoid being preyed upon by larger fish.
 The protection provided by the trees allows for a large number of fish to grow to maturity and ultimately provide more fish for anglers.